Sukhbir Singh Badal: Businesses and real estate

+Investments

 Badal and his family have direct or indirect interests in any array of businesses.
 Badal holds a majority stake in the Punjabi language PTC television network.
 Badal and his family are also major stakeholders in Orbit Aviation, Dabwali Transport, Indo-Canadian Transport Company, Metro Eco Green Resorts, Saanjh Foundation, Falcon Properties, Punjab Animal Breeders, Gurbaz Media, G-Next Media, Rajdhani Express, Azad Hoshiarpur, Taj Travels, PTC Group and Orbit Resorts.
 He has been accused of enriching private transport companies, which he has a stake in, while the state transport department has deteriorated.
 The Oberoi Sukhvilas Spa Resort in New Chandigarh is owned by and named after Sukhbir Badal.

 He was accused of running Punjab like a Pvt.
 Limited company instead of a state.
 Sukhbir Singh Badal's business and Ponty Chadha (supported by Captain Amarinder Singh) were at crosshairs with each other to dominate Punjab's business and industry- after the latter's death it led to Badal's dominance.
 Bikram Singh Majithia (Badal's brother-in-law) owns Saraya Industries, which has operations in liquor and energy.
 Badal's other brother-in-law Adesh Pratap Singh Kairon has majority shares in Shivalik Telecom.
 Deep Malhotra heads the liquor-making Oasis Group and is an ex-Akali Dal MLA.
 Shiv Lal Doda set up Gagan Wines and was the Akali Dal local leader in Abohar.
 The stone crushing industry was dominated by Kuldeep Singh Makkar, who is the brother of ex-Akali Dal MLA Sarabjit Singh Makkar.
 “Out of the 84 luxury bus permits operating in Punjab, at least 52 are with transport companies patronised by the Badals.”